15+ Fancy Casseroles to Impress Family and Friends

-Streusel-Topped French Toast Casserole
+Streusel-Topped French Toast Casserole with Fruit Compote

 This make-ahead breakfast casserole features slices of French toast arranged in a pie pan and and a layer of sweetened dried fruit.
 The casserole is topped with a sweet, buttery streusel topping before baking.
 For a special finishing touch, dollop with whipped topping.

 This elegant tian, a French dish of layered vegetables, is delicious warm or at room temp.